Edith Bruck, living memory of the Holocaust

 That deep pacifist will prevented him from taking root in Israel, where he arrived at the end of 1948, a few months after the birth of the new Jewish state. «For me it was a dream,

 it meant stepping on the earthly paradise that they had been talking to me about since I was a child.
-Many nights I slept with an empty stomach, but calm, thanks to those fables that my mother told me about that one day we would go to a country for us Jews, where there would be no persecution and we would achieve total happiness ».
+Many nights I slept with an empty stomach, but calm, thanks to those fables my mother told me about that one day we would go to a country for us Jews, where there would be no persecution and we would achieve total happiness.

 The clash with reality was abrupt.
 As soon as he disembarked in the port of Haifa, they asked him what wealth he was carrying and, shortly after, they told him that he had to do military service. «I had never had money or goods, I came from a poor family.
 And he was horrified by uniforms and weapons.